jbowens/pita-server/README.md

 The server for My Little PITA.
 This server does not provide any frontend for the website.

+### Authentication

+Some endpoints require account authentication.
+For these endpoints, the server expects two custom headers to be sent with the request.

+- `X-PITA-ACCOUNT-ID` - the account id of the account to authenticate as
+- `X-PITA-SECRET` - the secret key associated with the account

 ### Endpoints

 A list of currently provided endpoints.